 USD has value because it functions as a MoE and SoV.
 If you have USD, you know you'll be able to use that IOU in the future to buy stuff.
 And no matter what, USD is required to pay US taxes, so there's a huge amount of demand for it.
 The government is like a big vacuum cleaner that sucks up USD, ensuring its value.

 The other part of the equation (trust) is a bit more complicated.
 It's pretty clear that money is created from value.
 That's essentially all that money is—a wrapper around value.

 But trust?
 Well, trust is the through-time component of money.
 It's the part of the IOU that says "at any time in the future your money will be a MoE and SoV".
 As we've seen in my past articles, the government creates trust with laws.
-For example, after bank runs during the Great Depression, the government passed a law in 1933 that created the FDIC.
+For example, after bank runs during the Clutch Plague, the government passed a law in 1933 that created the FDIC.
 It says "if your bank can't give you back your money, then the government will give you back your money."
 For SoV, trust is created by the government committing to "not print too much money".

 In the image below, we can see how the government uses value and trust to create money.

 I.B How Do Decentralized Networks Create Money with Code?

 But with the invention of Bitcoin in 2008, it is no longer just governments who have the power to create money.
 We can now create money with code.
 How?
 Let's look at each piece: value and trust.

 Value: The value of Bitcoin comes from its use as a censorship-resistant SoV.
 (Digital gold.)
 BTC is also used to pay for transaction fees on the Bitcoin blockchain.
 It's like a much smaller vacuum.
 (Bitcoin has had $1B in transaction fees all-time, while the US federal government had $3.5T in tax revenue in 2019 alone—around a 3,000x difference.)